Ipetar69/Gmail-creator/README.md

 <h3>About</h3>
 <ul> It will generate random credentials for a new Gmail account.
 It autostarts Firefox and is autodirected, you don't have to do anything other than run the script.
-We dont add phone verification, email us if you have some ideas about the project and and its shortcomings. </ul>
+Script is tested on Kali Linux 2021.1.
+Script dont have phone verification, email us if you have some ideas about the project and and its shortcomings. </ul>

 <h3>What you might need and how to run the script</h3>
 <ul>